joanperelopez/RF-Sensor-for-ham-radio/README.md

 This device does not require any kind of battery or power supply.
 It only needs to be brought close to a coaxial cable to detect the presence of RF.

 ![WhatsApp Image 2025-04-22 at 13 37 43](https://github.com/user-attachments/assets/18b63909-02d3-48c5-b2fd-46f7a3b35d5e)
 As can be seen in the schematic, it is composed of four OA90 germanium diodes, a 100nF capacitor, and an LED (preferably red, as they tend to have lower saturation voltages).
+The labels PAD and RING appear in the schematic, which I will explain below.

 ![WhatsApp Image 2025-04-22 at 13 17 35-3](https://github.com/user-attachments/assets/b2566bcd-e129-43a3-b9cc-946e7c7f93e5)